Zarganar: Films

 Between 1985 and 1988, Zarganar starred in four films and eight video movies as the lead actor.
 He took on supporting actor roles in his movies since 2001.
 He also tried his hand at directing.
 In 2004, with the aid of local non-governmental organisations, Zarganar directed three short videos and a film for the purpose of raising awareness of HIV and AIDS in the country.

 Videos

-Direct-to-video productions on VCD intended strictly for the home market and never screened in theaters.
+Direct-to-video productions on VCD intended strictly for the home market and never screened in theaters include: